IDCode/portsetter/README.md

 **========= How to run the test program =========**

-tests.cpp will run over hardcoded tests, it may not cover everything, but it covers a large portion.
+tests.cpp will run over hardcoded tests.
+It covers most limitations, but not 100%.

 Expected output is as such...